Divajain/userdocs/docs/connectingpsp.md

 You can get a test account directly from their website, however you will have to contact their support team (support@checkout.com) so that they can enable the "Full Card details API".

-### CyberSource
-The information that Asperato needs can be obtained from the CyberSource dashboard.

-The login page for this is at <a target="_blank" href="https://ebc.cybersource.com/ebc/login/Login.do">https://ebc.cybersource.com/ebc/login/Login.do</a>

-Make sure you select either the live or test business center as appropriate.

-On the left of the dashboard is a menu.
-Select the `Account Management` option and within that `Transaction Security Keys`.

-On the panel that displays click the `Security Keys for the SOAP Toolkit API` link.
-Press the `Generate Key` button and a box will appear that contains the new key.
-You must make a copy of the content of this box because it is the only time it will get displayed.

-The information that Asperato then needs are:

-- CyberSource Merchant ID<br/>
-- Security Key (from the process above)

-There is a further element of configuration that you might need to apply to the Cybersource Desktop before the connection is usable.

-In the `Account Management` option there is a `Configure IP Settings` section.

-If you have restricted the IP ranges that you can log in with then you will need to add the Asperato server addresses to the White List as well.
-The IP range restriction is in force if the box marked `Enable IP verification` is checked.

-In here you need to add the following IP addresses:
- - For live running - `162.13.56.213`
- - For testing - `77.68.42.36`

 ### Forte
 The information that Asperato needs can be obtained from the Forte DEX dashboard.